Where Did Parvo in Dogs Come From?

 Parvo can be conveyed in an adult dog, that reflects no external symptoms, yet the disease can show in their stool.
 The virus disease is not an airborne virus, but transmissions happen through birds and the sole of your shoes.

-85% of dogs infections with the virus will die if they go untreated.
+Without Parvo Treatment 85% of dogs infections with the virus will die.
 However, after reading this, you should be in the 50% group that survives if treated.
 First off, Vaccination is the best way to protect them.
 It’s best to start the prevention procedure when your puppy is 6 – 8 weeks old.